pydantic/pydantic/docs/usage/fields.md

 See [Conversion Table](conversion_table.md) for more details on how Pydantic converts data in both strict and lax modes.

+Pydantic also provides a [`Strict`][pydantic.types.Strict] field metadata class that indicates an annotated field should be validated in strict mode.
+This is, in fact, the method used to implement strict built-in types such as, for example, [`StrictBool`][pydantic.types.StrictBool].
+See [Strict Mode](models.md#strict-mode-for-fields) for details.

 ## Immutability

 The parameter `frozen` is used to emulate the [frozen dataclass] behaviour.
 It is used to prevent the field from being